Markovian Embedding of Nonlinear Memory via Spectral Representation: Spectral structure and Markovian embedding

-where $\Gamma$ is a smooth contour in the complex-plane and $\phi, \psi$ are complex-analytic functions of the variable $k$.
-The spectral representation allows embedding of Eq.~\eqref{eq:canonicalForm} into an extended space.
-This is done by substituting the spectral representation in the memory term, followed by an interchange of order of integrals, to give:
+The proposed spectral representation allows embedding of \cref{eq:canonicalForm} into an extended space.
+This is done by substituting the spectral representation in the nonlocal term, followed by an interchange of order of integrals, to give:

 where $H(k,t)$ is the newly-introduced complex-valued auxiliary variable.
-Since it encapsulates ``memory", we refer to it as the history function.
-Owing to the particular spectral form, we can infer that the history function has a Markovian evolution given by an ODE, parameterised by the spectral variable $k$.
-Therefore, we have the following local-in-time reformulation of Eq.~\eqref{eq:canonicalForm} in an infinite-dimensional space:
+Since it encodes the memory effect, we refer to it as the \textit{history function}.
+Owing to the particular spectral form in \cref{eq:genspectralform} and the additive-separability of $\phi$, the history function has a Markovian evolution given by an ODE, parameterised by the spectral variable $k$.
+Therefore, we have the following local-in-time reformulation of \cref{eq:canonicalForm} in an infinite-dimensional space: